jakearchibald/jakearchibald.com/static-build/posts/2025/10/present-and-future-of-progressive-image-rendering/index.md

 [We have a Rust implementation of JPEG XL underway in Firefox](https://bugzilla.mozilla.org/show_bug.cgi?id=1986393), but performance needs to get a lot better before we can land it.

-# Do we actually benefit from progressive decoding?
+# But do we actually benefit from progressive rendering?

 <figure class="full-figure max-figure">
   <img src="asset-url:./imgs/f1.avif" loading="lazy" width="1598" height="1478" alt="A old Williams F1 car speeding up a hill" style="height:auto" />